cicero343/cicero343.github.io/about.md

     [data-theme="dark"] {
         --bg-color: #000000;
         --txt-color: #ffffff;
+        --container-bg-color: #333333; /* Grey background for the content container in dark mode */
-        /* Link colors are handled by the variables above */ }
+        --container-txt-color: #00ff00; /* Green text color in the content container in dark mode */ }

     /* Apply the variables to the body */